 Hand Spun, Hand Knit: Fair Isle

-This class is presented in collaboration with the John C. Campbell Folk School & is limited to 12 students.
+The capacity for this class is 15 students.
+This class is presented in collaboration with the John C. Campbell Folk School.
 There will be an optional Orientation and Closing Ceremony hosted from the Folk School campus that students can attend online.

-Class enrollment may be canceled for a full refund up to five days before the class start date, with the exception of the non-refundable materials kit fee.
+Intermediate.
 For ambitious spinsters able to happily spin a continuous yarn with any spinning style; beyond beginner to advanced skills in knitting requested.
-This class will not cover basic instruction in spinning or knitting.
+This is not a how-to spin or how to knit class.

 (Convert to my time zone)